erose/recipes/aloo_chana_chaat.md

 Directions:

-1. Boil potatoes until knife tender.
+1. Boil potato until knife tender.
 When slightly cool, peel and dice.
 2. Combine everything into a bowl and drizzle tamarind mixture over it.
 Mix well!